nolanwinsman/UndergradJobHuntHandbook/README.md

 For me personally, I wanted to stack every advantage I could in my favor so I applied all over the U.S. That's going to be a conversation you need to have with yourself if you're willing to leave everything behind.
 It worked out fantastic for me, but it won't for everyone.

-For me personally, I followed somewhat of a shotgun approach in applying for jobs.
+I followed somewhat of a shotgun approach in applying for jobs.
 I applied to pretty much everything I was half qualified for.
 By the way, Ignore most job requirements.
 Of course, if it's asking for 10 years experience with a Doctorite, then you're not qualified for that position.
 That being said, you will almost never be 100% qualified based on their requirements

 For any undergrad reading this.
 If you want to apply to [Visa](https://usa.visa.com/) reach out to me personally if you want a referal.
 I do not have enough clout to get you an interview, but I get a couple grand if I'm your reference and you land the job so please reach out to me.